 Tonight Charlie and I will sleep in my family’s home in Ocean Springs, Mississippi.
 It hit me this morning what a blessing that is, considering nine years ago today, Hurricane Katrina tore through our state, our town, our neighborhood.

-I remember it was the first weekend of my senior year at Lee University.
+It was the first weekend of my senior year at Lee University.
 We were so busy with hall chaplain training that I didn’t even know a hurricane was in the gulf.
 My dad called Saturday to say he was going surfing in Gulf Shores because a storm named Katrina was churning up the biggest waves we’d had in years.
 He told us later that he left the water when he saw a guy wipe out and get washed over the road.

 My 82-year-old grandmother had just had knee replacement surgery in Biloxi.
 She was still in the hospital a few blocks from the beach when evacuation orders were issued.